 One website described the garden this way: “visitors can wander about the olive and fig trees, poplars, mulberries, and orange, lemon and mandarin trees along the paths around the garden.”
 That’s the feeling I wanted to get from the cake... wandering among the trees on a rustic path.

 Here are links to the pics that I used ...http://

 travel.michelin.com/web/ destination/ Italy-Sicily-Agrigento/ tourist_site-Giardino_della _Kolymbetrahttps:// www.walksofitaly.com/blog/ all-around-italy/ gardens-of-italy-tivoli

 The "ground" on my cake was rice cereal treats covered in a mix of modeling chocolate and Satin Ice Brown Fondant, then painted with corn syrup for shine.
 I used graham crackers with green gel coloring for the "mossy" look.

-For the lemons, I used this mold.
+For the lemons, I used a mold like this.
 I rolled a little ball of rice cereal treats (to keep them light), then covered them in yellow fondant and pressed them into the mold.
-When I had all the cavities filled, I stuck the mold in the freezer for 10 minutes to let the lemons set so they’d come out of the mold without getting smooshed or stretched or distorted.
-They’re pretty cool, huh?!
+When I had all the cavities filled, I stuck the mold in the freezer for 10 minutes to let the lemons set so they'd come out of the mold without getting smooshed or stretched or distorted.
+They're pretty cool, huh?!

 And the leaves?
 They were all wafer paper, sprayed with Wilton Color Mist (a mix of green, black and gold).
 I hand cut them all, sprayed them then let them dry and glued them to floral wires with sugar glue.